alexkorol/delaford_game/docs/ui-regression-checklist.md

 - Watch NPC patrols for hitching after resizing the window; interpolation should remain smooth at 60 FPS.

 ## Pane Mechanics
-- Desktop >= 1200px: click the HP orb (or press `S` in debug) to open the Stats pane; confirm the pane docks left, the canvas width clamps >= 640px, and closing with `Esc` restores layout.
+- Desktop >= 1200px: click the HP orb (or press `S` in debug) to open the Stats pane; confirm the pane docks left, the world view stays centered, and closing with `Esc` restores layout.
 - Desktop: click the MP orb to open Inventory; verify the pane docks right, retains scroll position on reopen, and outside clicks close it.
 - Tablet 768-1199px: resize the window, open Stats/Inventory, ensure the overlay slides in, ESC + backdrop click closes, and focus returns to game.